Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Generators which are not right or left units

-Next notice that the central subgraph is the unique subgraph of $\sgw$ which both (i) is isomorphic to $\sgo$ and (ii) is not contained any subgraph isomorphic to $\sgo$ rooted at a vertex with a $v$-edge coming in.
-It follows that automorphisms of $\sgw$ must restrict to automorphisms of the central subgraph.
+It follows from the previous paragraph that if we consider the collection all preblocks $P$ with property (*) ordered by subset inclusion then the central subgraph $C$ is the unique maximal element of this collection of preblocks.
+That in turn implies that automorphisms of $\sgw$ must restrict to automorphisms of the central subgraph $C$.
 Now it is easy to see that the automorphisms of $\sgw$ are exactly those automorphisms of the central subgraph which fix the set of vertices corresponding to $Q$, in other words, the automorphisms corresponding to elements of $Q$.
 Thus, the maximal subgroups in the $\GreenD$-class of $w$ are isomorphic to $Q$ as required. \end{proof}

 \begin{remark} The proof of Theorem~\ref{thm_rubbishdichotomy} is clearly reminiscent of our reasoning with blocks in the $\GreenR_1$-injective case above; indeed the similarity is our reason for including the result in this article, the main focus of which is otherwise on the \roi\ case.
 Since we are not here assuming $\GreenR_1$-injectivity we do not have access to the machinery above to guarantee a block decomposition for every Sch\"utzenberger graph, but it just so happens that the particular Sch\"utzenberger graph $\sgw$ constructed in the proof does have a block decomposition. \end{remark}